| MP3 |

 Octavius Squeezer is in front receiving my bass signal.
 First attempt

 at some real bass synth sounds.
-Using a saw into a quick ADSR dowswept
+Using a saw into a quick ADSR downswept

 filter.
 I haven't figured out how to get the envelope on the ADSR